NielsElmgaard/STUDHUB-SEP3/data-server/README.md

 ## Amazon RDS (cloud database)

-Connect to database with tool at your choice, e.g. DataGrip.
+1. Connect to database with tool at your choice, e.g. DataGrip.
 Database is running at <br>`studhub.c982ess8k9td.eu-north-1.rds.amazonaws.com:5432`, with postgres as both username and password.
 Database name is studhub_db.
+2. Add DB_PASSWORD as environment variable (shared elsewhere)
 ---

 ## Encryption